fay59/classix/README.md

 inside the native desktop environment we love.
 (Focus is currently given to Mac OS X development, but the Classix core should be easy to port to any other POSIX-compliant platform.)
-This allows Classix to use native functions to do the library work, making the whole thing much, making it potentially much faster than a classic virtual machine with a CPU emulator.
+This allows Classix to use native functions to do the library work, making it potentially much faster than a classic virtual machine with a CPU emulator.

 Classix is currently licensed under the GPL v3.0 license as a legal requirement (it uses [Dolphin][5] code, which is itself GPL).
 The license may be changed to